avelgest/principled-material-layers/README.md

 # Principled Material Layers
-Principled Material Painting is a Blender add-on that aims to provide a convenient and performant way to layer and paint any materials that use the Principled BSDF node as their surface shader.
+Principled Material Layers is a Blender add-on that aims to provide a convenient and performant way to layer and paint any materials that use the Principled BSDF node as their surface shader.